elikennie/elikennie/README.md

 # Hi, I'm Eli! 👋

-trying to do a bit of everything !
+trying to do a bit of everything, one project at a time